 |Body And Neck:|

 In terms of hardware, Godin took a more modern route.
-Usually, these guitars will feature a rosewood compensated bridge, but not this one.
-Godin 5th Avenue CW Electric Guitar (Kingpin II) comes with a Tusq bridge made by Graphtec that is paired with a standard tailpiece.
-On the other end of the business, you will find a set of great tuning machines, which complete the package very nicely.
-Tuning and intonation retention is generally on point, although a proper setup at a guitar shop will definitely benefit your playing experience.
+Usually, these guitars will feature a wooden compensated bridge, but the Kingpin II comes with an adjustable sustain-enhancing TUSQ bridge made by GraphTech, paired with a standard chrome tailpiece.
+At the other end, you will find a set of sealed chrome tuning machines, with a bass side gear ratio of 18:1 and an ultra-precise treble side ratio of 26:1, which completes the package very nicely.

-Keeping with the tradition, Godin chose to install two of their P90 Kingpin single coils on this bad boy.
-These pickups have proven their worth several times by now, and are definitely the right choice for this guitar.
-Pups are wired to a pretty simple set of controls.
-Instead of getting individual tone and volume knobs for each pickup, this Godin comes with one master volume knob and one master tone knob.
-Aside from that, you also have the three-way pickup select switch to work with.
+Keeping with tradition, Godin chose to install two of their P90 Kingpin single-coils on this bad boy.
+These pickups have proven their worth several times and prove the right choice for this guitar.
+These are wired to a pretty simple set of controls, comprising one master tone and a master volume knob, along with a three-way toggle switch.
+The fact it comes with its own deluxe heavy-duty TRIC case adds to the overall value of this excellent archtop.

-Tone wise, we can only praise the level of authenticity and detail Godin 5th Avenue CW Electric Guitar (Kingpin II) is capable of delivering.
-Affordable single coils are something many guitar players are weary of, especially when it comes to jazz.
-This Godin vintage ax is one that breaks this stereotype quite nicely.
-Sure, it won’t be able
+Tonally, we can only praise the level of authenticity and detail Godin have managed to deliver with the Kingpin II.
+Affordable single-coils are something many guitar players are weary of, especially when it comes to jazz.

 Yet, this vintage axe is one that breaks this stereotype quite nicely.
 It offers a surprisingly good low-end, that isn’t a traditional feature of archtop guitars, while the trebles are nicely balanced.
 With good clarity and warmth when clean, it provides a smooth tone for jazz guitar.
 When a bit more gain is present it offers great twang for delta blues, and even early rock.